Finances

 Integrating costs within the institution’s cost structure

-When planning the implementation of recommendations and proposals from this Guidebook and other similar publications, stop for a while and consider the activities your institution plans to carry out in the next year and in the next few years ahead.
+When planning the implementation of recommendations and proposals, stop for a while and consider the activities your institution plans to carry out in the next year and in the next few years ahead.
 Together with the green team create a proposal for integrating eco-priorities within the planned projects.
 As far as possible, discuss the implementation of greening policies with all staff members.
 Together, find a space for pro-environmental activities within the projects.
 Also use this approach when looking for extra funding.
 Instead of creating new projects, include ecological transformation within the institution’s programme.
 Look for alliances and coalitions, share the costs.
-When you decide to make an investment, consider a number of factors ensuring longevity of the items and services acquired and the widest possible range of potential uses (exceeding the interests of just one institution). (see: ECO-ETHICS OF COOPERATION)
+When you decide to make an investment, consider a number of factors ensuring longevity of the items and services acquired and the widest possible range of potential uses exceeding the interests of just one institution. (see: ECO-ETHICS OF COOPERATION)

 Hard equipment and soft competences